 The University is looking for answers to the following pressing questions:

 In what areas can which type of agriculture flourish profitably?
 How can windmills be incorporated into the landscape?
 And how can the problems of biomass facilities be solved logistically?

 Experts in the fields of forestry and the environment, landscape usage and environmental protection, wood technologies and economics come up with the best ideas when they interact with each other.

-In total, research at the University of Applied Sciences in Eberswalde is supported by an annual sum of about one million Euros from private sources.
+In total, research at the Eberswalde University for Sustainable Development is supported by an annual sum of about one million Euros from private sources.

 Graduates often find an opening for their careers in the research projects of the university.